Multi-Timeframe Confluence: A Framework for Better Analysis

 Problem #1: False Breakouts

 A 15-minute chart shows a bullish breakout.
-You enter long.
 Minutes later, it reverses.
 Why?
 The daily chart was in a strong downtrend.

 Problem #2: Fighting the Trend